 The Shape and Position of the Cleats

 The placement of cleats on the sole of the shoe is also very similar.
 There are usually 4 studs on the heel of the shoe, and between 6 and 8 cleats on the front part of the foot.
-One big difference, though, is that lacrosse cleats have a stud at the end of the toe, while soccer ones don’t.
+One big difference, though, is that lacrosse cleats as with football cleats have a stud at the end of the toe, while soccer ones don’t.
 This means that you can’t wear lacrosse shoes in soccer, as they aren’t considered safe.

 Metal cleats are not allowed in lacrosse.
 On the other hand, on professional soccer metal cleats are permitted.
 There are many cases, though, that metal cleats are forbidden in soccer.
 You can read more about the rules for metal cleats in soccer here.

 In both sports, the more expensive models provide players with the option to replace the cleats, depending on the weather.